top of page

 We are Not:

-• A crisis line / crisis service (please see the Resources page for referrals to crisis services and other community services)
+• A crisis line / crisis service (please see the Resources page for referrals to crisis services and other community resources)

 • A psychotherapy service.
 Psychotherapy is usually longer-term, addresses present and past causes for current challenges, and involves the treatment of diagnosable mental health disorders, whereas counseling is relatively short-term and focuses on empowering clients, solving current problems, providing guidance, and building upon existing life skills.